 To blanch in advance, bring a pot of water to a boil and salt it heavily.
-(Our new Cravings stock pot with steamer works great here, as it has a removable insert that can be used to quickly drain vegetables straight from boiling water.)
 Separately, fill a bowl with cold water and ice.
 Wash and cut your vegetables into equal-sized pieces, and then cook in salted water for 2–5 minutes or until crisp-tender and bright in color, doing a taste test to check when they’re done.
 Immediately transfer to the bowl of ice water with a slotted spoon to stop the cooking.
 Smaller or thinner vegetables like green beans or asparagus will be done in two minutes, while hardier vegetables like broccoli and cauliflower will take longer.

 4. Master Any Kind of Roast Vegetable with This Trick

 The secrets to roasting any vegetables perfectly are high heat and a little babysitting.
 Preheat the oven to 400°F and cut, slice, or dice all vegetables into equal-sized pieces to ensure even heat distribution.
 Drizzle with oil and sprinkle with salt (and pepper and other spices you like), and ideally use a nonstick sheet pan to ensure easy cleanup and no veggies sticking to the surface.
 Now for the most challenging part: no timers allowed—we want you to go by looks, not time!
 Check them every five minutes to see how brown and caramelized they are, flipping if necessary.
 Smaller, more tender vegetables like green beans and asparagus will cook faster than hardier vegetables like potatoes or cauliflower.